 This colossal, bronze buffalo overlooks Route 66 on the edge of Sapulpa.

 Since the era of cattle trails and Western ranches, Oklahoma has been known for the savory art of grilling steak to perfection.
-Check out our picks for the top steakhouses in Oklahoma and indulge your inner carnivore with expertly prepared cuts of beef that will make your mouth water. read more
+Check out our picks for some of the top steakhouses in Oklahoma and indulge your inner carnivore with expertly prepared cuts of beef that will make your mouth water. read more

 Route 66 in Oklahoma connects two of Oklahoma's largest cities: Tulsa and Oklahoma City.
 Along this nostalgic 90-mile stretch you'll encounter remnants of the past, as well as unique attractions that are just as busy now as they were in the Mother Road's heyday. read more